johnstarr-ling/gris-toolkit/README.md

 Note that the `category-text` template can be extended into `category-shapes` or `category-audio` by drawing from the `blank-shapes` and `blank-audio` templates, respectively; the same can be said for `quartile-text`.

-#### Customization with scripts:
+### Customization with scripts:
-<span style="color:blue">Script customization is under maintenance; accordingly, the information below is not particularly useful at the moment.
-We will get this to you soon! </span>.

-In addition to the provided templates, you can generate your own custom GRIS experiments (or modulate existing ones) using the other scripts in this repository.
-This toolkit builds GRIS experiments by using Python to write PC Ibex code.
-Run the following script to build an experiment:
+In addition to the provided templates, you can generate your own custom GRIS experiments (or modulate existing ones) using the other scripts in this repository; information about these scripts can be found in the `README` file within the `src` folder.

+<span style="color:blue">*Script customization is under maintenance for the following files:* `main.py`, `objects.py`; accordingly, the information for these files will not be particularly useful at the moment.
+We will get these files to you soon! </span>.

+Run `main.py` (**Under revision**) to build an experiment:

 ```